Court Farm (Butts Farm, Upper Farm, Norton House Farm)

 At the Gloucester County Police Court in July 1875 we find them having to settle an employment agreement at Norton.
 George Banks was charged with unlawfully leaving his employment with John Green at Court Farm, Norton.
 Banks had been contracted to work on the farm from Christmas 1874 till hay-making was complete at 12s per week.
 On 14 July he had walked off the farm and not returned since.
 Banks stated that he was willing to work between six in the morning and six in the evening, which he considered a fair day’s work, but that Mr Green had actually ordered him off the farm.
 Mr Green admitted that this was the case but added that Banks had returned and worked two further days since that happened.
 The Bench decided that it was John Green who had violated the contract and annulled it altogether.

-From a document recording the conveyance of rent on lands owned by the Norton Court state dated 17 September 1878, John Green was farming 217 acres at Court Farm on a yearly tenancy.
+From a document recording the conveyance of rent on lands owned by the Norton Court state dated 17 September 1878, John Green was farming 217 acres at Court Farm, with 3 cottages and a tithe barn, on a yearly tenancy with rent of £340-1-6.
 In 1881 John and family had left Norton and were farming at Whitefield Court, Deerhurst.
 John Green died in 1890 and in 1891 his widow Mary was at Norton Farm with son Ernest.

 The Cook family appear to have arrived at Norton in the late 1870s and took over the tenancy of Court Farm.
 In 1881 we find William Cook, wife Emma, sons Edwin William and Arthur Joseph both also employed on the farm and daughter Louisa Emma.
 Sarah Ann Calcott was also here employed as a servant.